Summary:

 1. Job referral/prospecting email sample (An experienced professional)

-2. Job prospecting email/job referral (Student still in college)
+2. Job prospecting email/job referrals (Student still in college)

-3. Job prospecting email/job referral ( Managerial level candidate)
+3. Job prospecting email/job referrals ( Managerial level candidate)

 4. Job prospecting email/job referral (UX/UI designer)